Eigenrouter/eigenrouter/guides/mikrotik/KPN/Mikrotik-tv-settings-with-vlan.md

 Before you begin, if you are running Routeros 6, make sure the extra "multicast" package is installed.
 If you are running Routeros 7, skip this step.
 Routeros 6 does not include the IGMP Proxy by default.

 Add a VLAN interface with VLAN id 4 and add it to ether1.
 We are assuming that ether1 is the port that connects to your NTU or (bridged) Modem.
+We will also add a VLAN interface to our bridge (that we created in the internet-only guide), which will be used for our IPTV devices.
 ```
 /interface vlan
-add arp=proxy-arp comment=tv-lan interface=local name=Vlan3 \
-    vlan-id=3
 add comment=TV interface=ether1 name=vlan1.4 vlan-id=4
+add comment=tv-lan interface=local name=Vlan3 vlan-id=3
 ```

 Turn on *igmp-snooping* on the bridge interface.
 The command below adds a bridge.
 If you already have a bridge that you want to use for this, only set igmp-snooping on it to yes.
+We will also complete the bridge vlan table and assign an ethernet interface to vlan 3 via PVID.
 ```
 /interface bridge
-add arp=proxy-arp igmp-snooping=yes name=local protocol-mode=none \
+add arp=proxy-arp igmp-snooping=yes name=local protocol-mode=none vlan-filtering=yes
-    vlan-filtering=yes

 /interface bridge vlan

-add bridge=local tagged=local,ether2 vlan-ids=3
+add bridge=local tagged=local vlan-ids=3

+/interface bridge port
+add interface=ether3 pvid=3
 ```

-Set Ip Adress for tv-lan network
+Set Ip Address for tv-lan network
 ```
 /ip pool
 add name=tv-lan ranges=10.0.3.20-10.0.3.254

 /ip dhcp-server
-add address-pool=tv-lan interface=Vlan3 lease-time=30m name=\
+add address-pool=tv-lan interface=Vlan3 lease-time=30m name=tv-lan
-    tv-lan

 /ip address
-add address=10.0.3.1/24 comment="tv-lan (vlan3)" interface=Vlan3 \
+add address=10.0.3.1/24 comment="tv-lan (vlan3)" interface=Vlan3 network=10.0.3.0
-    network=10.0.3.0

 /ip dhcp-server network
-add address=10.0.3.0/24 dns-server=8.8.8.8,8.8.4.4 domain=tv-lan.local gateway=\
+add address=10.0.3.0/24 dns-server=8.8.8.8,8.8.4.4 domain=tv-lan.local gateway=10.0.3.1
-    10.0.3.1

 ```

 Add DHCP Options